Table of Contents

 - Amazing views of Everest from Kala Patthar

-The 12 days Everest cultural trek is often considered to be one of the least difficult treks in the Everest region of Nepal.
-Those who have a craving for adventure but lack the necessary experience or who are too elderly to go far might nevertheless satisfy their wanderlust.
+The 12 days Everest cultural trek is often considered one of the least challenging treks in the Everest region of Nepal.
+Those who crave adventure but lack the necessary experience or are too elderly to go far might nevertheless satisfy their wanderlust.

 - One of the most accessible routes for trekkers in Nepal is the Everest Cultural Trek.